In Germany, 60 conservative MPs oppose Merkel course on Greece

 The test ballot - a non-binding vote - showed 56 'no' votes and 4 abstentions on Tuesday.
 That was fewer than the 65 lawmakers from her conservative camp who last month broke ranks and refused to back negotiations on the bailout.

 Germany is Greece's largest creditor.
-The parliament's approval, required by law, is vital because, with skeptical lawmakers reflecting public reservations about Greek rescue efforts, it sends an important signal across Europe.
+The parliament's approval, required by law, is vital because, with sceptical lawmakers reflecting public reservations about Greek rescue efforts, it sends an important signal across Europe.

 Merkel and Finance Minister Wolfgang Schaeuble, despite earlier misgivings, had urged their fellow Christian Democrats (CDU) and Christian Social Union (CSU) members of parliament to vote 'yes' on the measure.